cerb/cerb.github.io/_guides/integrations/aws/aws.md

 # Introduction

 In this guide we'll walk through the process of linking Cerb to Amazon Web Services (AWS).
-You'll be able to use any AWS API from bots in Cerb.
+You'll be able to use any AWS API from automations in Cerb.

 <div class="cerb-screenshot">
 <img src="/assets/images/guides/aws/cerb-and-aws.png" class="screenshot">